 Through our workshops and trainings, we engage with trusted community leaders to provide education and skills-based training to increase awareness and reduce stigma.
 We also provide tangible supports for community members.

-Reclaiming Our Health creates culturally responsive and linguistically appropriate workshops for the AMEMSA community.
+Reclaiming Our Health creates culturally responsive and linguistically appropriate workshops and events for the AMEMSA community.
 In addition to our workshops, we provide training opportunities to CBO staff and community members. these trainings provide individuals with tools to better serve their communities.